Live From EuropeSaturday, July 4

 Cate Blanchett: Δημιούργησε ένα δωρεάν εργαλείο που προστατεύει την ταυτότητα των χρηστών από την AI Η πρωτοβουλία αποτελεί το πιο πρόσφατο βήμα της ηθοποιού στην προσπάθειά της να θεσπιστούν σαφείς κανόνες γύρω από τη χρήση της τεχνητής νοημοσύνης.

-protothema · about 2 hours ago
+protothema · 8 days ago

 Live From Europe